 Unknown Unrealized Unbroken

-Everyone wants to be the exception, special.
-But this isn’t achieved, decided, nor willed by those seeking it.
-“The exception” is a statistical probability that only increases with endless dedication, sacrifice and good old fashion elbow grease.
-Otherwise, determined almost entirely by timing and flat-out luck.
-Besides, if everyone is special, then no one is special.
+Evidently, everyone wants to be the exception, special.
+Unfortunately, this isn’t achieved, decided, nor willed by those seeking it.
+“The exception” has turned out to be a statistical probability that only increases with endless dedication, sacrifice and good old-fashion elbow grease.
+Otherwise, determined entirely by timing and flat-out luck (Also, if everyone is special, then no one is special).

-Every once in a while I’d luck out with a meal at a friend’s place.
+Every once in a while, I’d luck out with a meal at a friend’s place.
 I consciously kept myself from overeating to avoid looks of judgement.
 I just never knew when my next meal was going to be.
-To keep my spirits and wits up, sometimes I’d sit on the outside ledge of the last train car and serenade the moon on the way home.
+To keep my spirit up, sometimes I’d illegally sit on the outside ledge of the last train car and serenade the moon on the way home.
 Thinking back, those moments rekindled my desire to do something great with my life… even if I secretly felt it was never going to happen.

 I researched out-of-state schools, finding one in Florida I thought was perfect.
 Access to beautiful beaches, warm weather and palm trees were the ingredients my dreams were made of.
 Nothing was keeping me in New York, outside of an anemic modeling career.
 The devastating effects of September 11th still lingered, leaving the advertising industry decimated and nearly all models unemployed.
 Not that being an ethnic introvert was actually netting me jobs.